2021 GMC Yukon SUV revealed: Richer Denali, tougher AT4, and more space inside

 The seven-seat SUV is bigger than before, with more luxury fittings inside and underneath, and its top-shelf Yukon Denali trim scrubs the old-look SUV for a richer interior that’s custom to the high-dollar hauler.
 Also new for 2021: A Yukon AT4 off-road-leaning version that adds chunky tires, skid plates, and a low-range transfer case—if any Yukons dare to leave the road.

 Mechanically similar to the 2021 Chevrolet Tahoe and Chevrolet Suburban, the GMC Yukon will be powered by a choice of two V-8s or an optional 3.0-liter turbodiesel inline-6.
-GMC didn’t detail its 5.3-liter V-8 or turbodiesel, but said the 6.2-liter V-8 at the top of the heap will pile on 420 horsepower.
+The powertrains are familiar: a 355-horsepower 5.3-liter V-8, a 277-hp 3.0-liter turbodiesel, and a 6.2-liter V-8 at the top of the heap will pile on 420 hp.

 Like the outgoing model, the SUV is available in standard or long wheelbase configurations, the latter called Yukon XL.
 All engines pair to a 10-speed automatic transmission, and rear-wheel drive is standard, although automatic four-wheel drive will be a popular upgrade.